 Forget what the Professor says, he may be a merfolk player and we might love Kiora, but this card is not going to help Merfolk decks.
 The untap ability can be powerful, and yes, 7 loyalty is a lot of activations.
 It can untap Vivien’s Bow, Itlimoc, Cradle of the Sun, Aether Vial and Nykthos, Shrine to Nyx.
 But the triggered ability is so hard to trigger in merfolk.
 You need two lords out and by then you’re already winning.

 I’m off to check out some zombies.
-Update: read what I dig up here!].
+Update: read what I dug up here!.
 Let me know in the comments what tribes you’re brewing!

 Editor: if you want more on the lure of tribal, and a run down of what to consider in your build, take a look at Just What is a Tribe Anyway?